li-jianli/jovay-docs/guide/jovay-white-paper.md

 protocol-level upgrades.
 For instance, sharding partitions the network into 64 parallel sub-chains, targeting a throughput exceeding 100K TPS.
 However, it faces challenges like cross-shard communication latency and high migration costs.
-In contrast, Layer 2 introduce an off-chain execution model with onchain data availability and finality, inheriting Ethereum’s security while significantly improving performance [5,6].
+In contrast, Layer 2 introduce an off-chain execution model with on-chain data availability and finality, inheriting Ethereum's security while significantly improving performance [5,6].
 Notable approaches include Plasma, state channels, sidechains, and Rollups [11].
 Among them, Rollups have emerged as the dominant scaling paradigm due to their balance between